talla-ui/talla-ui/llms-overview.md

 Since bindings always update the view one-way _only_, a separate construct is used for two-way binding.

 The `FormState` class is used to store form data and validation errors.
-UI input elements (text fields and toggles) can be bound to fields of form state objects using the `.bindFormState()` method.
+UI input elements (text fields and toggles) can be bound to fields of form state objects using the `.formStateValue()` method.

 ```typescript
 // ... in a view: